danielpalstra/media-server-dockerfiles/README.md

 * /media/jeff/storage/tmp=(dir where incomplete downloads will be saved)
 * /media/jeff/storage/downloads=(dir where unprocessed downloads will be saved)

+> Sickbeard is included but not used, I use sonarr instead but if you want to use sickbeard just modify the docker-compose.yml to build that image instead.

 To build and run:

 `sudo docker-compose up -D`